rfitzhugh/rfitzhugh.github.io/_posts/2019-02-13-rubrik-build.md

 # Rubrik Build

-Rubrik Build is an open source community in which we do dope shit.
+Rubrik Build is an open source community in which we do very neat-o automation projects.
+Yay.